Table of Contents

 VA offers skilled nursing care at VA nursing homes, State Veterans home and outside nursing homes when VA or State homes are not available in a location that would allow the veteran to remain close to their family.
 Skilled nursing home care is available under two programs.
 If the care is considered temporary, it is referred to as Community Living Center Care or if care is for the long term, it is called Community Nursing Home Care.
 Prospects must be assessed by a medical provider and determined to require inpatient nursing care and be medically stable.
 Payment for care varies dramatically depending on the veteran’s Priority Group.

 Some veterans that have been approved to receive skilled nursing care can receive that care at home through the VA’s Homemaker and Home Health Aide program.
 This is an attractive options for many families should they have someone at home that can provide the necessary supervisor in the absence of the VA interdisciplinary treatment team.
-As with all VA health care services, cost vary dramatically depending on the veteran’s priority group.
+As with all VA health care services, cost varies dramatically depending on the veteran’s priority group.

 Adult Day Care